Vietnam.vn - Nền tảng quảng bá Việt Nam

 This disease can cause many serious complications, and if treated properly in the acute stage, the patient's chances of recovery are higher.

-This condition, although rare, poses a serious threat to the health and life of the sufferer, especially if not recognized and intervened early.
+This condition, although rare, seriously threatens the health and life of the sufferer, especially if not recognized and intervened early.

 Cerebral hemorrhage in young people can occur for many different reasons, of which high blood pressure is identified as the leading risk factor.
 Research shows that about 51.1% of cerebral hemorrhage cases in young people are related to high blood pressure.

 High blood pressure increases the risk of intracerebral hemorrhage by 2 to 6 times.
-Other factors that can cause intracerebral hemorrhage include ruptured aneurysms or arteriovenous malformations, bleeding in brain tumors, cerebral venous sinus thrombosis, amyloid angiopathy, traumatic brain injury, and depressed skull fractures.
+In addition, other factors can also cause intracerebral hemorrhage, including ruptured aneurysms or arteriovenous malformations, bleeding in brain tumors, cerebral venous sinus thrombosis, amyloid angiopathy, traumatic brain injury, and depressed skull fractures.

 In addition to the above causes, other risk factors should also be noted, including the use of anticoagulant or antiplatelet drugs, chronic kidney disease, smoking, heavy alcohol consumption, obesity, and low LDL cholesterol levels.